Please select a case study for more information.

 2 main sets of print data arrives is sent, encrypted via SFTP, to the Unity servers in postscript format.

 The Unity backend process decrypts the data and then based on the white text controls, splits the print files into individual letters and ingests them into Aurora along with all information relating to associated letterheads, return addresses and inserts.

-This pre-process also identifies letters which do not conform to Royal Mail guidelines, and statistics can be fed back to CPF regarding address issues.
+This pre-process also identifies letters which do not conform to Royal Mail guidelines, and statistics can be fed back to the client regarding address issues.

 Each day at 00.01 a report runs gathering information relating to the status of the documents held in the system.
 This allows the business to record this against records in their own system for FSA compliance.

 At set times during the day, the Unity print application extracts letters from Aurora and creates mailsorted print files.